-- Represented a major public university in an ongoing internal investigation involving allegations of sexual misconduct by a professor.
+- Representation of a major public university in an ongoing internal investigation involving allegations of sexual misconduct by a professor.

-- Counseled insurance companies in connection with responding to NYDFS Section 308 investigative notices seeking to confirm compliance with OFAC sanction rules.
+- Counsel insurance companies in connection with responding to NYDFS Section 308 investigative notices seeking to confirm compliance with OFAC sanction rules.

-- Led investigations involving best execution violations that resulted in several major broker-dealers settling with the SEC.
+- Led investigations involving best execution violations involving the execution of riskless principal transactions that resulted in several major broker-dealers settling with the SEC.